PanosEconomou/notes/Projects/CFT/Free_Fields.md

+## Extracting the Quantum Fields

+Using this prescription we can define field operators that behave nicely.

 # Free (Majorana) Fermion

 Another example that is worth going in detail in a way that is more similar to how we would work on it using modern methods is the free Fermion in 2D.
 We start by identifying all the spin structures on flat 2D space and eventually build up to a conformal field theory in the conformal sphere.